sims-bit/project_four/README.md

 2. User Experience (UX)

 ### Design Process
-- UX design work undertaken
-- Reasoning behind design decisions
-- Information hierarchy considerations
-- User control principles applied
-- Consistency across the application
-- Accessibility guidelines followed

-Streamlined shopping experience

 - The minimilst design interface prioritizes product visibility and easy navigation over flashy design elements, allowing the clothing to be the focal point and reducing visual clutter that can overwhelm users.
-- A cohesive identity creates a strong brand identity that ????
+- A cohesive identity creates a strong reliable brand identity
+- Responsive design prioritizing mobile devices with adaptive templates
+- Collapsible navigation menu optimized for mobile interfaces
+- Intuitive, accessible interface designed for optimal readability and a streamlined shopping experience
 - User control features -- adding and subtacting to the bag, personal information, ability to create a user profile

-With toasts keeping in line with the chosen aesthetics of the site, confirmation and feedback toasts from the system???
+- Confirmation and feedback toasts for user feedback keep in line with the chosen aesthetics of the site

 3. Features